 The 2010 FCC National Broadband Plan recommended the reallocation of broadcast TV spectrum for wireless broadband use.

-In 2012, Congress passed legislation that included language granting the FCC authority to hold spectrum incentive auctions.
-Congress incorporated provisions to safeguard local television stations during a voluntary incentive auction process.
+In 2012, Congress passed legislation that included language granting the FCC authority to hold broadcast spectrum incentive auctions.
+Congress incorporated provisions to safeguard local televisions stations during a voluntary incentive auction process.
 As directed by Congress, the incentive auction of broadcast TV spectrum will have three major interrelated parts, including:

 Numerous members of Congress have weighed in urging the FCC to preserve a robust local broadcast system while executing a transparent auction process that follows the intent of Congress, including members of the Arizona, California, Colorado, Connecticut, Illinois, Massachusetts, Michigan, New Hampshire, New Mexico, New York, Ohio, Pennsylvania, South Carolina, Tennessee, Utah and Washington congressional delegations.